When homeowners John and Holly moved into their newly built lakeshore home, the garage’s functionality was not at its best.

-“A lot of people think you need a large garage to have an attractive and completely functional garage.”
-Garage Living Managing Partner Aaron Cash said.
+“A lot of people think you need a large garage to have an attractive and completely functional garage,” Garage Living Managing Partner Aaron Cash says.
 “But that’s not true.
-We work with small, medium and large footprints.
+We work with garages that have small, medium, and large footprints.
 Whatever the size of your space, we can find solutions to fit your needs.”

 John and Holly learned this firsthand.
 Their project presented some unique challenges.
 Their garage certainly needed a solution for the dusty concrete floor as well as additional storage options – all in a one-car garage.
 Design, as well as efficiency, would be paramount.

-As they planned the cabinet layout, the Garage Living team also measured the space so the cabinetry doors and the lift could each function properly independent of one another, and so the cabinets could be used whether a car were on the lift or not.
+As they planned the cabinet layout, the Garage Living team also measured the space so the cabinetry doors and the lift could each function properly independent of one another, allowing the cabinets to be used whether a car was on the lift or not.